preloader

 Overview

-When using mocks to simulate a backend dependency, it may be more realistic to have responses that not come immediately but reproduce the dependency response time and latency.
+When using mocks to simulate a backend dependency, it may be more realistic to have responses that do not come immediately but reproduce the dependency response time and latency.
 Microcks allows you to specify such delays in different ways.

 1. Concepts